anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.rst

    Boot disks          RAID 1
    =================== ======

-How many nodes to meet SLA :
+How many nodes to meet SLA:

 -  minimum: three bare metal servers where Monitors are collocated with OSD.
 Note: at least 3 Monitors and 3 OSDs are required for High Availability.

-HW specifications :
+HW specifications:

 -  Boot disks are dedicated with Flash technology disks
--  For an IOPS oriented cluster (Flash technology ), the journal can be hosted on OSD disks
+-  For an IOPS oriented cluster (Flash technology), the journal can be hosted on OSD disks
 -  For a capacity-oriented cluster (HDD), the journal must be hosted on dedicated Flash technology disks

-Sizing rules :
+Sizing rules:

 -  Minimum of 6 disks per server
 -  Replication factor : 3